Libardo1/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 (Section 19.2) List comprehensions are basically lists within lists.
 You can use the concept to more succinctly apply further code to a list you've already created.
 In addition to manipulating the items in a list with a list comprehension, you can use list comprehension to filter a list (ex: print only items from the list that are all upper case).
+A list comprehension can be written to do the things that the map and filter operators do.
+The benefit to a list comprehension is that its operations can be tweaked, whereas an operator will always produce the result it was originally written to produce.

 ---